lloyd-livengood/tuxborn_lite_on_deck/README.md

      - Fewer patches needed 🛠️
      - Easier debugging 🔍

-##The Process##
+## The Process#

-1️⃣ Install Skyrim
+1. Install Skyrim

-Ensure you have a clean install—no mods, no tweaks, nothing.
+   - Ensure you have a clean install—no mods, no tweaks, nothing.

-2️⃣ Start Skyrim
+2. Start Skyrim once

-Launch the game once and get to the main menu to generate .ini and config files.
+   - Launch the game once and get to the main menu to generate .ini and config files.
 Close Skyrim afterward.

-3️⃣ Install Mod Organizer 2
+3. Install Mod Organizer 2

-Download and install the Rockerbacon version of MO2 for Linux.
+   - Download and install the Rockerbacon version of MO2 for Linux.

-4️⃣ Configure MO2
+4. Configure MO2

-Set it up with your Skyrim install.
+   - Set it up with your Skyrim install.
 When it asks for a clean prefix, ignore this and use the default setup.
+Details below...

-5️⃣ Download & Install Mods
+5. Download & Install Mods

-This step needs no explanation. 😎
+   - This step needs no explanation. 😎

-6️⃣ ...
-(More steps coming soon!)

 ⚠️ Disclaimer